 - Very often these platforms mean no additional hustle for you: there aren’t as many options to work with and the ones offered are easy to use and fast to learn.

 - They are taking care of all parts of the process – website’s hosting, email, domain name, etc. – if necessary.
-This means that you can easily control anything website related on one platform without remembering more than one password or managing several accounts and bills.
+This means that you can easily control anything website related to one platform without remembering more than one password or managing several accounts and bills.

 - These platforms are expensive.
 Way more expensive than any self-hosted website creation.
 It’d cost you over $150 yearly to use Wix, Squarespace or Weebly with a decent plan.